 How to Best Use Your Bullet Points (Key Features)

 The bullets are your chance to let the customer know they’ve found the right product and answer any further questions they might have.
-They’re like the salesperson a customer interacts with in a store when after see something in the window and deciding to check it out.
+They’re like the salesperson a customer interacts with in a store after seeing something in the window and deciding to check it out.

 If a customer is reading your product’s bullet points, then they haven’t added to cart” yet.
 They’re still in the process of deciding.
 Your bullet points are there to explain the benefits of your product and convince them to buy.